-Summer Block placements are arranged for any regular, full-time students or dual degree students (e.g., MPP/MSW, MPH/MSW, and AAS/MSW) who are in good standing in the MSW program.
+Summer Block placements are arranged for students who are in good standing in the MSW program.
 During the 2nd Year Placement Process, the student begins the consultation process with his/her current field liaison to identify potential summer block placements.
 Summer Block placements are subject to agency availability.
 Students in PCW stipend programs are not eligible for summer block placements.
 Students also considering the PPSC/SSW/CWA should consider a regular academic year placement since most school districts in southern California do not have summer hours or field instructors working in the summer.

 Interviews take place from mid-April to mid-May (the time frame for interviews is coordinated with the other MSW programs in the Los Angeles area).
 Following the interviews, students rank their first and second choices.
 The agencies submit a list of students who they deem to be acceptable or unacceptable.
 The field education faculty then matches the students to the field placements.
 Students who are not accepted by either agency are sent on a subsequent interview.

 Students who fail to be selected by an agency after several additional interviews will have a meeting with their field liaison and faculty advisor.
 The field liaison and faculty advisor will then make a recommendation to the chair, which may include termination from the program.